📚 500+ celiac-safe recipes + meal plans — the Gluten-Free Cookbook Bundle, just $12 (was $49)

 If you see these terms, it almost always means the dish is made with gluten-free ingredients but is prepared in a shared kitchen or shared fryer.
 Always ask standard cross-contamination questions before ordering from a "Gluten-Friendly" menu.

-Before you board your flight to Sydney, make sure you download the Check Gluten App.
+Yes!
 While Australia's laws are strict, checking foreign ingredient lists can still be confusing.
-You can use the app's AI scanner in Woolworths to instantly verify any local Australian snack, ensuring your vacation down under is completely stress-free!
+You can use the Check Gluten App AI scanner in Woolworths to instantly verify any local Australian snack, ensuring your vacation down under is completely stress-free.

 🔍 Not sure about a product?